burn-research/aPrioriDNS/docs/source/conferences/ML4Fluids2026.rst

 Data Challenge Description
 --------------------------

-The first phase of the challenge focuses on modeling the **sub-filter scalar flux** of the filtered progress variable :math:`\widetilde{C}` in lean premixed H₂ flames.
+The first data challenge focuses on modeling the **sub-filter scalar flux** of the filtered progress variable :math:`\widetilde{C}` in lean premixed H₂ flames.

 The closure target is: